add2wsd/addos/README.md

 AddOS is an alpha-stage script designed to automate the Arch Linux installation.

 > [!WARNING]
-> This script is in its early alpha phase.
+> This script is in its beta phase.
 Features are missing, and it can potentially break your system.
-Confirmations before dangerous actions do not exist at this point. **Use at your own risk.**
+Confirmations before dangerous actions still do not exist at this point. **Use at your own risk.**

 ## 📋 Requirements